Head and brain injury compensation claims

 A Court of Session action was raised in August 2008 and T was awarded £700,000 in damages in February 2009.

-What happens when you contact Bonnar Accident Law after a serious head injury?
+What happens when the family contacts Bonnar Accident Law after a serious head injury?

 We believe it is very important to meet with brain injury claimants and family members as soon as possible and we will arrange an appointment at home or our offices to discuss the prospects of succeeding with the claim and the way we propose to take matters forward.